jeffmanzione/zinnia/README.md

 ## Compiling your program to assembly and bytecode

-Use `jlc` to compile your program.
+Use `jvc` to compile your program.

 * `-a`: Output assembly (default=`false`).
 * `-b`: Output binary (default=`false`).